hporro/hporro.github.io/postFiles/_blog/2020-06-22-install-cuda2.md

 layout: post
 title: "Installing Cuda in (and) ubuntu, in my new computer"
 date: 2020-06-22
+showed: true
 ---

-First, fresh ubuntu install.
+First, fresh Ubuntu install.
-Then, install nvidia drivers from the "Sofware and Updates" menu.
+Then, install Nvidia drivers from the "Sofware and Updates" menu.
 Reboot.
 Then, do this https://askubuntu.com/a/1194996 and Reboot.
-Last, install Cuda, without drivers.
+Last, install CUDA, without drivers.